Bearing Syntactic Fruit with Stack-Augmented Neural Networks: Testing the Poverty of the Stimulus

-As described in the introduction, question formation entails transforming a declarative sentence into the equivalent yes-no question (\cref{fig:question-formation-examples}).
-The input sentence always ends in a special token that indicates one of two types of transformation to apply: \qfDecl{}, which means to copy the declarative sentence to the output unchanged; and \qfQuest{}, which means to convert it to a question.
+In the question formation task (\cref{fig:question-formation-examples}), the input sentence always ends in a special token that indicates one of two types of transformation to apply: \qfDecl{}, which means to copy the declarative sentence to the output unchanged; and \qfQuest{}, which means to convert it to a question.
 In examples with \qfDecl{}, the subject noun phrase may or may not be followed by a relative clause containing a verb, so the main verb is not necessarily the first verb in the sentence.
 On the other hand, in examples with \qfQuest{}, the subject noun phrase is never followed by a relative clause containing a verb, so the main verb always happens to be the first verb in the sentence.
 Therefore, the training data is consistent with both \moveMain{} and \moveFirst{}.
 The generalization set consists entirely of examples that contain \qfQuest{} where the subject noun phrase is followed by a relative clause with a verb, in which case only \moveMain{} correctly predicts the output.